jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "And what was Ethan's trajectory before this relationship began?"

 "He was being scouted by NHL teams.
 First-round draft projection.
 Full scholarship offers from Division One programs.
-He had a future in professional hockeythe dream we'd worked toward for thirteen years."
+He had a future in professional hockey—the dream we'd worked toward for thirteen years."

 "What changed?"